huahaiy/talks/conj2018/PITCHME.md

 - What does Juji do?
 Juji builds a platform for organizations to create chatbots, or conversational agents.
-- Some of us know that building chatbots that talk like human is a challenging problem
+- Many of us know that building chatbots that talk like human is a challenging problem
 - Some may even say that it requires AGI, or at least the ability to pass the Turing test
-- You know, the test where a human cannot tell if she's talking with a human or a machine.
+- You know, the test where a machine passes the test if humans cannot tell if they are talking with a human or the machine.

 ---